Asis1212/ShoppingList/README.md

 Additionally, a .env file is attached so you can connect to the existing database during runtime.

-<u>To run the frontend, do the following:</u>
+_To run the frontend, do the following:_

 #### cd frontend
 #### npm start

-To run the backend, do the following:
+_To run the backend, do the following:_

 #### cd backend
 #### npm run dev